sandstewel/techwriter-portfolio/content/portfolio/api-docs/_index.md

 ---
-title: "💻 API Documentation"
+title: "💻 Developer Documentation"
-tags: ["API", "Tech Writing"]
-# Description: View a made-up example of documentation for the User endpoint.
-categories: ["Portfolio"]
+layout: "list"
-weight: 2
+weight: "10"
 ---

 View a made-up example of documentation for the User endpoint.